-Pa rticulars: Without limiting Row G1 or Row G7, at no time from 16 December 2018 until December 2022 was appropriately escalated to and/or considered by Entain's senior management, including for the purpose of determining whether to continue a business relationship with him.
-This was a measure appropriate to the circumstances that existed from 16 December 2018: see r 15.10(6) of the Rules.
-Escalation to and/or consideration by senior management was appropriate in, and at regular intervals from the start of the Relevant Period including in and from March 2019, May 2019, September 2019, January 2020, and January 2022.
-G1 11 due diligence records indicate that was not appropriately escalated to and/or considered by senior management until 12 December 2022.
+Particulars: Without limiting Row G1 or Row G7 , at no time from 16 December 2018 until December 2022 was appropriately escalated to and/or considered by Entain's senior management, including for the purpose of determining whether to continue a business relationship with him.
+This was a measure appropriate to the circumstances that existed from 16 December 2018: see r 15.10(6) of the Rules. • Escalation to and/or consideration by senior management was appropriate in, and at regular intervals from the start of the Relevant Period including in and from March 2019, May 2019, September 2019, January 2020, and January 2022.
+G11 • due diligence records indicate that was not appropriately escalated to and/or considered by senior management until 12 December 2022.
 A review of Ladbrokes Account by senior management occurred on or around 12 December 2022.
-Ladbrokes Account was suspended on 12 December 2022 for failure to complete the source of wealth/source of funds inquiry process.
-A review by senior management of documents provided by resulted in a decision on 14 December 2022 not to lift the suspension of Ladbrokes Account until further source of wealth/source of funds documentation had been provided by Without limiting Row G1 or Row G7 , at no time until 12 December 2022 did Entain consider suspension of Ladbrokes Account.
-Pa rticulars: G1 G12 Suspension of Ladbrokes Account (or at least consideration of suspension) was appropriate at multiple points from December 2018, including after the first formal source of wealth/source of funds inquiry process initiated in March 2021 did not yield any or any appropriate documentation to support sources of wealth/sources of funds.
+Ladbrokes Account was suspended on 12 December 2022 for failure to complete the source of wealth/source of funds inquiry process. • A review by senior management of documents provided by resulted in a decision on 14 December 2022 not to lift the suspension of Ladbrokes Account until further source of wealth/source of funds documentation had been provided by G12 Without limiting Row G1 or Row G7 , at no time until 12 December 2022 did Entain consider suspension of Ladbrokes Account.
+Particulars: Suspension of Ladbrokes Account (or at least consideration of suspension) was appropriate at multiple points from December 2018, including after the first formal source of wealth/source of funds inquiry process initiated in March 2021 did not yield any or any appropriate documentation to support sources of wealth/sources of funds.

-Pa articulars: Without limiting Row G1 or Row G7, at no time during the Relevant Period did Entain close Ladbrokes Account on its own initiative. • Ladbrokes Account was closed on 14 December 2022 at his request because he refused to complete the second source of funds/source of wealth process.
-G 613 • Entain noted in its due diligence records that had been advised that if he wanted to reopen his Ladbrokes Account he would need to complete the source of wealth/source of funds inquiry process and provide supporting documentation. • Closure of Ladbrokes Account (or at least consideration of closure) was appropriate at multiple points including after the first formal source of wealth/source of funds inquiry process initiated in March 2021 did not yield any or any appropriate documentation to support sources of wealth/sources of funds.
+Pa rticulars: Ladbrokes Account was closed on 14 December 2022 at his request because he refused to complete the second source of funds/source of wealth process.
+G13 Without limiting Row G1 or Row G7 , at no time during the Relevant Period did Entain close been advised that if he wanted to reopen Account he would need to complete the s Entain noted in its due diligence records that had been advised that if he wanted to reopen his Ladbrokes Account he would need to complete the source of wealth/source of funds inquiry process and provide supporting documentation.
+Closure of Ladbrokes Account (or at least consideration of closure) was appropriate at multiple points including after the first formal source of wealth/source of funds inquiry process initiated in March 2021 did not yield any or any appropriate documentation to support sources of wealth/sources of funds.